atthecodeface/atcf_hardware_utils/Readme.md

 This is a very simple valid/ack synchronized data buffer using a toggle for going between the two clock domains.

-The transfer rate is one data item per three to four clock ticks each of both sides.
+The transfer rate is one data item per three to four clock ticks each of both sides (i.e. if the clock periods are 20ns and 70ns, then the data is transferred one transaction every 270ns.

 ### generic_valid_ack_double_buffer